NicholasAntoniadesEngineer/Technical-Assessment/README.md

 ## Driver Development
 #### (other_example_code/driver_development)
-Example code for interfacing with VectorNav sensors via UART communication.
-Functions for initializing, configuring, and communicating with VectorNav sensors.
+Example code for interfacing with hardware such as inertial sensors via diffierent forms of digital comms.